 Inspection outcome: Standards met

-This is a pharmacy set in a dental surgery in the centre of Guildford.
+This is a pharmacy set in a business unit on the outskirts of Longcross.
 The pharmacy provides travel vaccinations, some childhood vaccinations and malaria prevention medicines.
-It sells a few over-the-counter (OTC) medicines too.
+It offers a coronavirus (COVID-19) polymerase chain reaction (PCR) testing service.
+This includes testing people travelling abroad or arriving into the country.
+The pharmacy sells a few over-the-counter medicines too.
 It doesn’t open set hours.
 It doesn’t offer any NHS services.
 It advertises its services online.
 And people need to make an appointment to access its services.
+This inspection took place during the COVID-19 pandemic.

 Inspection summary findings